 The EU Directive on the Energy Performance of Buildings came into force in January 2006, with the aim of reducing energy use and associated emissions from the built environment throughout Europe.

 From 1st October 2008 the Directive required all landlords and property owners to provide an Energy Performance Certificate (EPC) when they construct, sell, lease or modify a building.
-They must also ensure that air conditioning systems with an output of greater than 250kW have received an energy inspection by 4th January 2009.
+They must also ensure that air conditioning systems with an output of greater than 250kW have received an energy inspection.

 Only accredited companies can provide EPCs.
 By complying with legislation and following the recommendations supplied with the EPC on how to improve energy efficiency, building owner's can reduce energy bills and cut carbon emissions.

-From 1st October 2008, public authorities and institutions occupying buildings with a floor area over 1000m2 and visited by a large number of the public must put on view a Display Energy Certificate (DEC).
+Public authorities and institutions occupying buildings with a floor area over 1000m2 and regularly visited by the public must put on view a Display Energy Certificate (DEC).
 DECs show the actual energy usage of a building, the operational rating, and help the public to understand the energy efficiency of a building.

 A DEC is always accompanied by an advisory report that lists cost effective measures to improve the energy rating of the building.
 DECs are valid for one year whilst the advisory report is valid for seven years.